Gl4ukos/IRONCLAD_THESIS/README.md

     BASELINE:
-    -> plot planned trajectory and actual trajectory in rviz
+    -> plot planned trajectory and actual trajectory in rviz -> the car movement in rviz is completely fucked the pose to tf is bad -> Add some poses for target, current and trajectory

     OPTIONAL:
     -> Make model more realistic, use urdf from Fusion